trvillan/Linux-Server-Configuration/README.md

         ```
         grader@ip-10-20-30-101:/var/www/Catalog/catalog$ sudo a2ensite catalog.wsgi
         ```
+    * Note: You may need to disable the default site.
+Do this using:

+        ```
+        grader@ip-10-20-30-101:/var/www/Catalog/catalog$ sudo a2dissite 000-default.conf
+        ```

     (b) - Create the `catalog.wsgi` file that was defined in the host.

     - Go back to the `Catalog` folder: